rstudio-education/glossRy/glossary.md

     used to represent a double-quote character inside a double-quoted string.

 Evaluation:
-:   The process of taking a complex expression such as `1+2*3/4` and turning it
+:   The process of taking an expression such as `1+2*3/4` and turning it
     into a single irreducible value.

 Exception: